citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/ticket-management.md

 3. Fill in the fields with the applicant's information:

-   -   **Applicant Name: **enter the name of the applicant, that is, the name of the person requesting the service for the ticket;
+   -   **Applicant Name**: enter the name of the applicant, that is, the name of the person requesting the service for the ticket;

    !!! note "NOTE"